 James Martin on why America is a must for foodies

-In his new ITV daytime show, the chef drives across the States and acquires a taste for Texas - he tells us why
+The chef drives across the States and acquires a taste for Texas in his ITV daytime show

 Why choose America for a cook’s tour?